RandySawatzky/RandySawatzky/Readme.md

-# About Me
+# Randy Sawatzky

-Hello there!
-My name is Randy Sawatzky.
-I hail from Winnipeg but have been residing in Calgary since 2005.
+Hi there!
+I'm Randy Sawatzky, originally from Winnipeg and now based in Calgary since 2005.

-I have a rich professional background, having served as the VP Operations for a pet supply company for 17 years.
-Currently, I am employed as a business analyst, database administrator, and inventory control manager for a diversified company.
-This company has interests in pet stores, veterinary hospitals, and a burgeoning ecommerce business.
+I've spent 17 years as VP of Operations for a pet supply company, and currently work as a business analyst, database administrator, and inventory control manager for a diverse company involved in pet retail, veterinary hospitals, and a growing ecommerce business.

+## What I Do

+- Business operations leadership with a focus on custom software solutions
-My daily work involves extensive use of Java, Python, and SQL Server.
+- Daily work with Python, Java and SQL Server
+- Builder of tools for forecasting, reporting, and team collaboration
+- Passionate about streamlining workflows and solving real-world problems with code

+## Recent Learning

-In February 2023, I embarked on an exciting journey of learning by enrolling in a Full Stack Web Development course at the University of Alberta.
-I am on track to earn my diploma by late fall 2024, and I’m proud to share that I have maintained a 4.0 GPA throughout this course.
+I'm recently graduated in the Full Stack Web Development Diploma program at the University of Alberta (graduated Fall 2024), where I've maintained a 4.0 GPA while balancing work and study.

+## Tech Stack

+Java • Python • SQL Server • Django • React • Next.js • Git • VB.net • MSaccess • VBA

+## Fun Facts

+When I’m not coding, I’m composing music and playing in Calgary’s folk scene.
+I also serve on the board of a local music education camp — because creativity doesn’t stop at the keyboard.